Meridiam: Activities

-Meridiam is present in 25 countries with offices located in 11 cities: Paris, New York, Istanbul, Toronto, Dakar, Luxembourg, Addis Ababa, Vienna, Amman, Libreville and Johannesburg.
+Meridiam is present in 25 countries with offices located in 10 cities: Paris, Washington, D.C., Istanbul, Dakar, Luxembourg, Addis Ababa, Vienna, Amman, Libreville, and Johannesburg.

 Ethics and governance

 Signatory of the United Nations’ Principles for Responsible Investment (PRI) since 2010, the company adopted since its inception an Ethics Charter focusing on environmental, social and governance issues.

 In January 2012, Meridiam was the first investor and asset manager to receive ISO 9001 certification for its activity including it sustainable investment process.

 Méridiam is certified by international standards and development banks which are integrated into the investment process and management of its portfolio.